czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

 - Sources of Ethics
   - Morals and ethics are: beliefs, assumptions, and values => guides to action
-  - The main sources of morals an ethics are considered to be:
+  - The main sources of morals and ethics are considered to be:

 - Ethical Progressions
   - Royal/divine legal codes => revealed moral/ethical codes => specialized life codes => ethical philosophies => societal regulations and laws